-She’s short, and snooty, but not fat.
-But, she’s not like a twig, either.
-She’s more like a normal person with knockers.
+She’s short and snooty, but not fat.
+But she’s not like a twig, either.
+She’s more like a normal person with sweet knockers.
 She wears a butt load of make-up, which is sort of weird for a fourteen-year-old.
 She dances around, acting and acting, and is always saying, “Oh, my God.”

 She dyes her hair, too.
 She colors it all kinds of different pigments, black, bleach blonde, and it’s all completely weird.

 She brought a tiny table to camp so she would have a place to put her make-up on.
 If you wear make-up it doesn’t necessarily mean you’re snooty.
-But, it’s the thing with her, and it does make her DEFINITELY.
+But it’s the thing with her, and it does make her DEFINITELY wearing the mask.
 She whines about stupid stuff that’s truly stupid.
 We’re in the same morning classes after cabin clean up and inspection, so I know.
 Whenever we had to do anything together in class she would just whine and whine and whine about it.